-In the D.C. metro area, it’s tough to not see fall foliage, but for anyone looking to get an unobstructed view or something more than trees dotting medians and front lawns, there are options – lots of them.
+In the DC metro area, it’s tough to miss out on the change of seasons, but for anyone looking to get an unobstructed view of the foliage or something more than trees dotting medians and front lawns, there are options – lots of them.
 Some locations are practically in our backyard, while others require a little driving and could be turned into a day trip.
-Whether you’re looking for a leisurely walk, a challenging hike or a view from the car or a boat, we have 12 places for you to choose from.
+Whether you’re looking for a leisurely walk, a challenging hike or a view from the car or a boat, we have 19 places for you to choose from.

 Rock Creek Park

 Since becoming one of the first federally managed parks in 1890, this 1,700-acre park in the heart of D.C. can make you forget all about being in a city.
 Take a walk with a ranger to learn about the park, hike or bike the 32-plus miles of trails and stop by the Rock Creek Planetarium for a free show or stargazing session.

 Part of West Potomac Park, this 107-acre circle isn’t just for cherry blossoms and the Jefferson Memorial.
 As it turns out, DC’s favorite trees look just as amazing in gold, red and yellow as they do in green and pink in the spring.